cmusv-fse/node-testing/tests/TEST-README.md

 To run coverage analysis:

-`jest --coverage` runs all tests and produce coverage reports in the `coverage` directory
+`jest --coverage` runs all tests and produces coverage reports in the `coverage` directory

 To view coverage reports: